DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/report.md

 ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/0c0f6712-74b9-43ad-8fad-24105287bbb8) ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/5ea767ac-2c70-43e9-9344-e55b13235eba)

 <div align="justify">
-To put it briefly there was a correlation between the interest rate and inflation, a model was produced.
+To put it briefly there was a correlation between the interest rate and inflation, and a model was produced.
 The model has R2 of .47, so the model is adequate but not strong enough for the interest rate to predict the target variable of inflation.
-When thinking about in theory, the interest rate should be correlated as the interest rate flucuates to control inflation, especially if there is deflation or rampant inflation.
-Overally, and suprisingly, the interest rate does not predict inflation as well as first stated in the background portion.
+When thinking about the theory, the interest rate should be correlated as the interest rate flucuates to control inflation, especially if there is deflation or rampant inflation.
+Overally, and suprisingly, the interest rate does not predict inflation as well as first predicted in the background portion.

 ---